 We consider a clean election to be fair, transparent, secure, accessible and convincing.
 The outcome of a clean election credibly reflects the will of informed voters.
 This means voting must be promoted in a non-partisan fashion by the government and the media.
 Voters must have access to clear, factual information about the views, experience and character of the candidates.
 In a clean election, eligible voters have easy access to secret ballots and are not discouraged or actively blocked from voting by means that include, among others, long lines at the polls, inaccessible polling stations, hard-to-obtain identity requirements, intimidation, and fraudulent claims about lack of eligibility.
 Perhaps most important of all, at this historical moment, clean elections are financed in such a way that lack of wealth does not prevent qualified candidates from seeking and holding office, nor does excess spending by special interests overwhelm the flow of information to the public.
 Money will always talk, but it must not speak louder than the voice of the people.
 The public must have justifiable faith that the results of an election are those intended by voters and verifiable.

 In several states “clean elections” are associated with public financing of elections.
-Our work to make elections in Minnesota clean elections certainly includes support for public financing of campaigns as well as working to maintain an independent Campaign Finance Board that can set enforceable caps on campaign spending.
-A fair approach to redistricting and protecting voter rights that make voting as accessible and easy as possible are also elements of our vision for Clean Elections.
-Education of citizens about Clean Elections is a critical strategy for making Clean Elections a reality.
+Our work to make elections in Minnesota clean elections certainly includes support for public financing of campaigns as well as working to maintain an independent Campaign Finance Board.
+A fair approach to redistricting and protecting voter rights that make voting as accessible and easy as possible are also elements of our vision for Clean Elections Minnesota.
+Education of citizens about the undue impact of money on politics is a critical strategy for making clean elections a reality in Minnesota.

 Clean elections are fair, transparent, and reflect the will of all citizens rather than the desires of a moneyed minority.